 This chemical process can occur either in the air or after the metal is exposed to water or acids.
 The most common example is the corrosion of steel, which is a transformation of the iron molecules on steel's surface into iron oxides, most often Fe2O3 and Fe3O4.

 If you've ever seen an old, rusted car or rusted pieces of metal scraps, you've seen oxidation at work.

 Metals That Resist Oxidation

 Noble metals, such as platinum or gold, resist oxidation in their natural state.
 Other such metals include ruthenium, rhodium, palladium, silver, osmium, and iridium.
-Many corrosion-resistant alloys have been invented by humans, such as stainless steels and brass.
+Many corrosion-resistant alloys have been invented by humans, such as stainless steel and brass.